nolash/go-vise/README.md

 This repository provides a `golang` reference implementation for the `vise` concept.

-In this reference implementation some constraints apply

 ### Structure

-- `vm`: Defines instructions, and applies transformations according to the instructions.
-- `state`: Holds the bytecode buffer, error states and navigation states.
+- `asm`: Assembly parser and compiler.
 - `cache`: Holds and manages all loaded content.
-- `resource`: Retrieves data and bytecode from external symbols, and retrieves templates.
-- `render`: Renders menu and templates, and enforces output size constraints.
 - `engine`: Outermost interface.
 Orchestrates execution of bytecode against input.
+- `persist`: Interface and reference implementation of `state` and `cache` persistence across asynchronous vm executions.
+- `render`: Renders menu and templates, and enforces output size constraints.
+- `resource`: Retrieves data and bytecode from external symbols, and retrieves templates.
+- `state`: Holds the bytecode buffer, error states and navigation states.
+- `vm`: Defines instructions, and applies transformations according to the instructions.

 ### Template rendering